needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_Lang.md

 ## Throw and Exceptions

-Burst supports `throw` expressions for exceptions in the Editor (`2019.3+` only), but crucially **not** in standalone player builds.
+Burst supports `throw` expressions for exceptions in the Editor (`2019.3+` only), but crucially **does not** in Standalone Player builds.
 Exceptions in Burst are to be used solely for _exceptional_ behavior.
 To ensure that code does not end up relying on exceptions for things like general control flow, Burst will produce the following warning on code that tries to `throw` within a method not attributed by `[Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")]`:

 > Burst warning BC1370: An exception was thrown from a function without the correct [Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")] guard.
 Exceptions only work in the editor and so should be protected by this guard